 - Use Canon software to download the images.

 - Use Digital Photo Professional.

 - Use ImageBrowser EX.

-- For details, refer to the Software Instruction Manual on the CD-ROM (p.368).
+- For details, refer to the Software Instruction Manual (p.368).

-When downloading images from the camera to your computer using a card reader without using Canon software, copy the DCIM folder on the card to your computer.
+When downloading images from the camera to your computer using a card reader without using Canon software, copy the DCIM folder on the card to vour computer.